Skip to main content

 Code generation

-After selecting Codify for, SGCode creates a new project and opens the Code Workbench.
-The platform generates Terraform or OpenTofu code for your selected resources — this typically takes a few minutes.
+After selecting Codify, SGCode creates a new project and opens the Code Workbench.
+The platform generates Terraform or OpenTofu code for your selected resources — this typically takes a few minutes depending on the number of resources selected.

 During generation, a progress bar shows the current status.
 SGCode runs an internal validation cycle: it generates the code, runs a plan to check for errors, and if errors are found, regenerates the code automatically before delivering the final result.
 If the validation finds no errors, the progress bar moves quickly to completion.
 If errors are found and a fix is attempted, the progress bar moves more slowly toward the end.